 The following topics offer in-depth advice and a variety of resources to help you manage mental health, stress and performance-related issues in schools.

-These feature articles provide useful background information on the measures employers can take to deal with mental health issues potentially affecting their staff.
+These feature articles provide useful background information on the measures employers can take to deal with mental health issues potentially affecting their staff and pupils.

 Stress, mental health and mobile technology.
 Mobile technology has transformed how we work and undoubtedly improved it in terms of communication, efficiency and flexibility.
 But there’s a chance that all this progress is to the detriment of our health.